geekyquentin/yashwantkrishna/README.md

 Hey there!!
 Yashwant here.

-Currently a CS guy in IIT Kharagpur.
+Currently a CS guy at IIT Kharagpur.

 Currently into Web Developemt
 and learning Python too!